 Kansas DUI Statistics & Consequences

 A blood alcohol concentration (BAC) of 0.08% or higher (which can be as little as two beers) classifies you as an alcohol-impaired driver.
-Nationwide, 1.9% adults admit to driving after having too much to drink.
+Nationwide, 1.9% of adults admit to driving after having too much to drink.
 Kansas surpasses the national average at 2.1%.
 The state of Kansas is working to reduce the number of drunk drivers through strategies like sobriety checkpoints, mass media campaigns, and school programs.

 Even your first DUI is considered a criminal offense, and it can result in penalties such as: